Or the ghost, depending on how you wish to phrase it.

 Yeah, Trevor Noah.

-Uh man oh man, this guy's classic, folks.
+Man, this guy's classic, folks.

 He's an anti-Semite.

-He is he he doesn't like America.
+He doesn't like America.

 He makes no bones about it.

-Uh and and people are comparing him to Obama on the left.
+And people are comparing him to Obama on the left.

 I mean, some of these things are really meat spirit.

-So he's out with an apology, saying that's not really him.
+So he's out with an apology saying that's not really him.

 That really is unfair.